Testing with GitHub Actions

 Preparation

-Please follow the Getting Started with the StormForge CLI guide to create the authentication secret and configure them in your repository.
+Please follow the Getting Started with the forge CLI guide to create the authentication secrets and configure them in your repository.

 Follow the steps described in GitHub’s Creating and storing encrypted secrets guide.
 It should look like this, when you are done: